Nouns

 • Chemistry is my least favourite subject.

-• The painting of goa beach is amazing.
+• The painting of Goa Beach is amazing.

 Example –

-• Where are my pair of socks?
+• Where is my pair of socks?

 Example-